 Privacy Practices and Member Rights & Responsibilities

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires health plans to implement additional security and privacy protections of member health information.
-Commonwealth Care Alliance (CCA) is committed to protecting member privacy and is compliant with HIPAA regulations, as well as other federal and Massachusetts privacy regulations.
+Commonwealth Care Alliance (CCA) is committed to protecting member privacy and is compliant with HIPAA regulations, as well as other federal and state privacy regulations.
 To maintain a high level of security consistent with industry standards, we constantly monitor and make improvements to our security infrastructure.
 CCA is required by law to protect the privacy of a member’s health information and to provide a Notice of Privacy Practices, which describes the following:

 - CCA must have a member’s written authorization before CCA uses or communicates to others a member’s health information for purposes other than providing or arranging for healthcare, the payment for or reimbursement of care that was provided, and other related administrative activities.